apache/linkis-website/community/how-to-vote-a-committer-ppmc.md

 (Inform the PPMC responsible for nominating you to add the new committer to the official committer list via the [Roster](https://whismy.apache.org/roster/committee/linkis) page)

 ### 2.7 Setting up Apache ID and development environment

 >Requires candidates for processing

-- Enter [Apache Account Utility Platform] (https://id.apache.org/), create a password, set up a personal email address (`forwarding email address`) and a GitHub account (`Your GitHub Username`).
+- Enter [Apache Account Utility Platform] (<https://id.apache.org/>), create a password, set up a personal email address (`forwarding email address`) and a GitHub account (`Your GitHub Username`).
 An organization invitation will be emailed to you shortly thereafter (within 2 hours).
 - If you want to use `xxx@apache.org` mail service, please refer to [here](https://infra.apache.org/committer-email.html).
 Gmail is recommended as this forwarding mode is not easily found in most email service setups.
-- Follow【Authorize GitHub 2FA wiki】(https://help.github.com/articles/configuring-two-factor-authentication-via-a-totp-mobile-app/) to enable two-factor authorization (2FA) in [Github ](http://github.com/).
+- Follow【Authorize GitHub 2FA wiki】(<https://help.github.com/articles/configuring-two-factor-authentication-via-a-totp-mobile-app/>) to enable two-factor authorization (2FA) in [Github](http://github.com/).
 When you set 2FA to "off", it will be delisted from the corresponding Apache committer write permission group until you set it again. (**Note: pay attention to recovery codes like passwords!**)
-- Use the [GitBox Account Linking Utility] (https://gitbox.apache.org/setup/) to obtain the write permission of the Linkis project.
+- Use the [GitBox Account Linking Utility] (<https://gitbox.apache.org/setup/>) to obtain the write permission of the Linkis project.
 - [linkis-website](https://linkis.apache.org/team) related page update

 For detailed instructions, see [PPMC/Committer Related Permission Configuration](ppmc-related-permission-configuration.md)